BATTERY DISCLAIMER FROM JUST BB GUNS

-- Only charge your Li-ion/LiPo battery with a good quality, dedicated Li-ion/LiPo charger.
+Only charge your Li-ion/LiPo battery with good quality, dedicated Li-ion/LiPo charger.
 A poor-quality charger may not be able to charge or protect your battery properly and can be dangerous.

-- Let battery cool down to ambient temperature before charging.
+Let the battery cool down to ambient temperature before charging.

-- Do not expose battery pack to direct sunlight (heat) for extended periods of time
+Do not expose the battery pack to direct sunlight (heat) for extended periods of time

-- When transporting or temporarily storing in a vehicle, temperature range should be greater than 20 °F but no more than 150°F.
+When transporting or temporarily storing in a vehicle, the temperature range should be greater than 20 °F but no more than 150°F.

-- Storing battery at temperature greater than 170°F for extended periods of time (more than 2 hours) may cause damage to battery and possible fire.
+Storing a battery at a temperature greater than 170°F for extended periods of time (more than 2 hours) may cause damage to the battery and possible fire.

-- For long term storage, do not store them fully charged; it is recommended to fully charge and then discharge it to 50-60% of their capacity.
+For long-term storage, do not store them fully charged; it is recommended to fully charge and then discharge them to 50-60% of their capacity.